muggy8/improbable/have-and-havenot/o3TDyzle.md

 Maybe I should report it to the devs later.

-But then again, this world looks like it has something like magic in it given how Mikay made my shoes today morning so maybe it's not a bug in the simulation code but just a cleaver application of whatever magic they have.
+But then again, this world looks like it has something like magic in it given how Mikay made my shoes today morning so maybe it's not a bug in the simulation code but just a clever application of whatever magic they have.

-I have heard that fantacy worlds are popular simulation destination with a certain group of people so a simulated world with magic doesn't seem that out there.
+I have heard that fantasy worlds are popular simulation destinations with a certain group of people so a simulated world with magic doesn't seem that out there.

-First it's karma and now magic.
+First, it's karma and now magic.

 This world is getting less and less realistic by the minute.

-I notice the pointy eared girl sitting down near me.
+I notice the pointy-eared girl sitting down near me.

 There was another girl between us.

-The girl beside me and the pointy eared girl seemed to know each other and they began chatting.
+The girl beside me and the pointy-eared girl seemed to know each other and they began chatting.

 I couldn't help but to eavesdrop a bit.